writer

 What to Do with Interest Money?

-If avoiding interest-based accounts is genuinely difficult, the interest amount should be disposed of responsibly, without wanting to earn spiritual rewards.
+If avoiding interest-based accounts is difficult, the interest amount should be disposed of responsibly without seeking spiritual rewards.
+Otherwise, past interest-based income can affect Zakat payments, leading to miscalculations in the amount due.

 Some ways to use it include: